 Fast forward a few years and Herng Yi enrolled to MIT.
 A key difference in the education system to him there was the emphasis of diversity of modules in MIT’s curriculum, where he had to choose compulsory humanities modules to attend.
 Herng Yi went with the flow and decided to double down, trying a new humanities module every semester to broaden his perspective.
 Indeed, his approach paid dividends, as not only did he enjoy the variety of the modules, but they also changed his entire viewpoint and revealed new ways of thinking.
 Herng Yi resonated deeply with drama and acting.
 Initially, he found being able to engage in activities like shouting and movement without judgement was a welcome experience.
 He enjoyed the introductory module and continued learning about drama, participating in a play organised by his instructor.
 As he delved deeper into theatre, he began to love the freedom theatre gave him to express his own ideas and emotions.
 Engaging in drama, he found, required commitment.
 On top of requiring technical expertise, one needs the courage to be vulnerable on stage, to bare personal emotions and thoughts to the audience.
 He prized the precious ability to honestly express himself, even participating in an intensive theatre camp in Berlin to further hone his skills and gain more enjoyable experiences.

 Personally, I find Herng Yi’s journey inspiring.
 Pursuing one’s passion can require bravery, especially if it’s non-academic.
 It has taught me that art and science are simply two sides of the same coin.
 As Herng Yi succinctly put it, if civilisation was a ship, science would be necessary to ensure the systems of everyday convenience were running smoothly.
 Art would be the ships steering system, determining the direction of society in line with its various perspectives.
 Beauty and good design are necessities in everyday life and people don’t realise how important they are, until a simple folded piece of paper creates appreciation and brings them joy.
-As a piece of advice, Herng Yi firmly believes that developing your interests is not important or urgent.
-Interests can appear and disappear and there is no need to stress about finding your “true calling”.
+As a piece of advice, Herng Yi firmly believes that developing your interests is not important or urgent, but interests can appear and disappear and there is no need to stress about finding your “true calling”.
 As long as you can do what makes you happy, do something that makes you forget the time, do something that puts a smile on your face even if you fail, that’s enough.